foolLain/foolLain.github.io/index.md

 </p>

 <p>
- Before that, I obtained my Bachelor degree in Software Engineering from <a href =https://www.ustb.edu.cn/ > USTB </a>.
+ Before that, I obtained my Bachelor degree in Artificial Intelligence from <a href =https://www.ustb.edu.cn/ > USTB </a>.

 </p>